adrienpoly/todomvc_rails_on_stimulus/README.md

 # A TodoMVC built with Rails and Turbolinks and boosted with Stimulus

 This is a **modest** attempt to create a TodoMVC with Rails, Turbolinks and boost it a bit with Stimulus.
-This project was inspired by https://github.com/nateberkopec/todomvc-turbolinks : a TodoMVC built with Rails and Turbolinks 3
+This project was inspired by [this project](https://github.com/nateberkopec/todomvc-turbolinks) : a TodoMVC built with Rails and Turbolinks 3

-The goal of this project was primarily to get more familiar and practice with the new [https://github.com/stimulusjs/stimulus](Stimulus) framework.
+The goal of this project was primarily to get more familiar and practice with the new [Stimulus](https://github.com/stimulusjs/stimulus) framework.

 ## The concept behind